benbjohnson/clock/README.md

 ### Realtime Clock

-Your application can maintain a `Clock` variable that will allow realtime and mock clocks to be interchangable.
+Your application can maintain a `Clock` variable that will allow realtime and mock clocks to be interchangeable.
 For example, if you had an `Application` type:

 ```go
 import "github.com/benbjohnson/clock"